codingcronus/codingcronus.github.io/index.md

 Cloud architect with many years of experience.
 Key areas include: Scalable Cloud Architecture, Domain Driven Design, AI, Event Sourcing, CQRS, Automated Testing, Technical Due Diligence and many more.

 I am based in Copenhagen, Denmark.
-You can contact me by writing a mail to [codingcronus@gmail.com](mailto:codingcronus@gmail.com)
+You can contact me by writing a mail to [mikkel@hempel.vc](mailto:mikkel@hempel.vc)